sQUlearn/squlearn/docs/user_guide/executor.rst

 Utilizing Executor Primitives in Qiskit Routines
 -------------------------------------------------

-The Executor class provides an Estimator and Sampler primitive that are compatible with the Qiskit framework.
-This is only possible, in case the Executor class is initialized with a backend compatible with Qiskit (and not PennyLane).
-The primitives can be obtained by the :meth:`get_estimator` and :meth:`get_sampler` methods of the Executor class.
+The :class:`Executor <squlearn.Executor>` class provides an :class:`ExecutorEstimator <squlearn.util.executor.ExecutorEstimator>` and :class:`ExecutorSampler <squlearn.util.executor.ExecutorSampler>` primitive that are compatible with the
+Qiskit framework.
+This is only possible, in case the :class:`Executor <squlearn.Executor>` class is initialized with a backend compatible with Qiskit (and not PennyLane).
+The primitives can be obtained by the :meth:`get_estimator` and :meth:`get_sampler` methods of the :class:`Executor <squlearn.Executor>` class.
-The primitives automatically utilized the parent Executor class for all executions, and thus benefit from all comfort features of the Executor.
+The primitives automatically utilized the parent :class:`Executor <squlearn.Executor>` class for all executions, and thus benefit from all comfort features of the :class:`Executor <squlearn.Executor>`.

-The following example shows, how to evaluate the Quantum Fisher Information utilizing the Executor primitive (see `QFI in Qiskit <https://qiskit-community.github.io/qiskit-algorithms/stubs/qiskit_algorithms.gradients.QFI.html>`_)
+The following example shows, how to evaluate the Quantum Fisher Information utilizing the :class:`ExecutorEstimator <squlearn.util.executor.ExecutorEstimator>` primitive (see `QFI in Qiskit <https://qiskit-community.github.io/qiskit-algorithms/stubs/qiskit_algorithms.gradients.QFI.html>`_)

   .. jupyter-execute::